linux-test-project/ltp/doc/developers/test_case_tutorial.rst

     /*************** statx structure and wrapper goes here ! ***************/
     ...

-We have added an extra include ``lapi/fcntl.h`` which wraps the system header by the same name (``#include <fcntl.h>``).
+We have added an extra include :master:`lapi/fcntl.h` which wraps the system header by the same name (``#include <fcntl.h>``).
 This header ensures we have definitions for recently added macros such as ``AT_FDCWD`` by providing fall backs if the system header does not have them.
-The ``lapi`` directory contains a number of headers like this.
+The :master:`lapi/` directory contains a number of headers like this.

-At some point we may wish to add ``lapi/stat.h`` to provide a fall back for macros such as ``STATX_BASIC_STATS``.
+At some point we may wish to add :master:`lapi/stat.h` to provide a fall back for macros such as ``STATX_BASIC_STATS``.
 However for the time being we have just defined it in the test.